María Guadalupe García Zavala

-María Guadalupe García Zavala (27 April 1878 – 24 June 1963) – born Anastasia Guadalupe García Zavala – was a Mexican Roman Catholic religious sister and the co-founder of the Handmaids of Santa Margherita and the Poor.
+María Guadalupe García Zavala (27 April 1878 – 24 June 1963) - born Anastasia Guadalupe García Zavala - was a Mexican Roman Catholic religious sister and the co-founder of the Handmaids of Santa Margherita and the Poor.
 She is also known as "Mother Lupita".
 At one time, she was engaged to be married but she decided her religious call was too strong for that and she broke off her engagement in order to pursue this call.
 She dedicated herself to the care of ill people and was noted for her compassion and faith.

 Her beatification cause began in mid-1984 and her formal beatification was celebrated on 25 April 2004.
 Pope Francis later canonized her as a saint on 12 May 2013 in Saint Peter's Square.

+Her feast day is April 27; she is a patron saint of nurses and the Handmaids of Santa Margherita Maria and the Poor.